basarat/demo-angularjs-easeljs/README.md

-video-angular-typescript
+video-angular-typescript-requirejs
 ========================

-Accompanying repository for a video tutorial showing a smooth workflow experience with AngularJS and TypeScript using [grunt-ts](https://npmjs.org/package/grunt-ts)
+Accompanying repository for a video tutorial showing a smooth workflow experience with AngularJS - TypeScript - RequireJS using [grunt-ts](https://npmjs.org/package/grunt-ts)